planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 > has-part and develops-into makes relatioship managment more difficult.
 Imagine that every time you add a new term that is part-of some structure, you need to remember what that structure is, and go find it to add new has-part relationships.
 Using part-of makes it so you only have to edit the new term you are adding.
 Adding all the structures that it is part of.

 __Software:__
-   A. OLS and a google sheet to record RO term of interest
+   OLS and a google sheet to record RO term of interest

 __Required Skills:__
-   A. Reading, writing, reasoning
+   Reading, writing, reasoning